|Hexdominoes: some surprising variations|

 At Hexdominoes' world premiere at the 2009 Maryland Renaissance Festival, Marty Roger was the very first solver to create a rotational design, and he's only 8 years old.
 Here he holds his amazing solution.

 Nancy Koles visited Ye Olde Gamery at the Maryland Renaissance Festival on September 12, 2010, and created this amazing wheel of triangles:

 Daniel Austin created this series of symmetry designs, each more elegant than the last, while working as a member of Ye Olde Gamery's crew during the 2009 and 2010 seasons.
-Thus he has many opportunities to surprise the rest of us with exquisite new designs.
+Thus he had many opportunities to surprise the rest of us with exquisite new designs.
 It's gratifying to see our products' full potential emerge in the hands of a skillful solver.
-Dan has also become adept at many of our strategy games and can teach them to visitors who are looking for competitive thrills.
+Dan also became adept at many of our strategy games and taught them to visitors looking for competitive thrills.

 Daniel's ever more sophisticated rotational symmetries and color groupings:

 Two wonderful puzzle solvers Kate met at an art show in Syracuse, NY, have contributed their own elegant symmetries.
 Sue Edwards and Lisa Miller sent us these.
 Sue teaches violin and music theory to children and grownups; Lisa is a scientist and computer guru.
 Check out the subtle perfections of their Hexdominoes designs: